zDevelopers/UHPlugin/README.md

  - [SpectatorPlus](http://dev.bukkit.org/plugin/spectator/), if you want to enable a spectator mode for dead players;
  - [dynmap](http://dev.bukkit.org/plugin/dynmap/), because the plugin can display the spawn & death points on the map.

+This plugin is needed for some options:

+ - [ProtocolLib](http://dev.bukkit.org/bukkit-plugins/protocollib/), for the hardcore hearts and the automatic respawn.

 After the installation, I recommend you to:

-1. teleport yourself to 0,0;
+1. teleport yourself to 0,0 (in creative, `/tp 0 100 0`);
 2. set the world spawn point here (`/setworldspawn`);
 3. reload the server (for the plugin to take into account the change) (`/rl`);
 4. pregenerate the entire world (WorldBorder is preconfigured, just execute `/wb fill`);
-5. After that, generate the wall (`/uh generatewalls`).
-Else, holes will be formed in the wall when Minecraft will populate the terrain.
+5. only after that, generate the wall (`/uh generatewalls`) (don't forget to configure the shape and the size in the config file before).
+Otherwise, holes will be formed in the wall when Minecraft will populate the terrain.

 ## How to translate the plugin in your own language